Trajectory-Dependent Electronic Energy Losses in Ion Range Simulations: Conclusions

 \section{Conclusions}

 We presented the implementation of the trajectory-dependent UTTM model for the ESP in the efficient MD-based code MDRANGE.
-We simulated ion ranges for a variety of ion-target combinations and energies, and demonstrated the suitability of the UTTM model for range simulations along different crystal orientations.
-This implementation enables the efficient statistical calculation of range profiles based on thousands of trajectories that describes electronic energy losses to \textit{ab initio} accuracy.
+We simulated ion ranges for a variety of ion-target combinations and demonstrated that the UTTM model yields a clearly trajectory-dependent effective ESP.
+This implementation enables the efficient statistical calculation of range profiles based on thousands of trajectories that describes electronic energy losses to \textit{ab initio} accuracy. {These simulations can serve as a benchmark for validation and improvement in the development of $\alpha (\bar{\rho})$ fittings for the UTTM model.}

-Our simulation results reveal varying agreement between the range profiles predicted using the UTTM and scalar ESP values.
-Large disagreements between the UTTM and scalar results arise from inaccuracy in the $\alpha (\rho)$ fitting, which may not represent the ESP in specific electronic environments.
-This highlights the importance of a robust $\alpha (\rho)$ fitting.

-These simulations offer a route to validate the $\alpha (\rho)$ fitting against experimental measurements of ion ranges, which are much easier to obtain than direct measurements of the ESP \cite{eriksson1967}.
-TDDFT-calculated ESP values can also be assessed, which may be necessary when contributions of inner electrons to energy dissipation pathways are uncertain and computational expense hinders an all-electron treatment.
+These simulations {also} offer a route to validate the $\alpha (\bar{\rho})$ fitting against experimental measurements of ion ranges, which are much easier to obtain than direct measurements of the ESP \cite{eriksson1967}.
 Due to its computational efficiency, MDRANGE with the implementation of the UTTM model is also well-suited for direct comparison to ion transmission experiments, which measure energy losses from millions of ion trajectories through thin foils.
 This offers a route to directly benchmark the trajectory-dependent energy losses predicted by a parametrization of the UTTM model against experimentally measured values, and will be the focus of future work.